ZenBubble/bublstore/README.md

 - 💚 Basic front end made in html + tailwind.
 Not really the main focus of this project, but useful to learn.
 - 💛 All in one dockerized version to learn docker.
 - 💛 Automated tests using Django tests as well as GitHub actions.
 This is for learning CI/CD and program testing.
 - 💛 Clippy type mascot that details what each page is and how it was implemented.
 Since its 2025, I'll also build a RAG using Ollama + local deepseek for simple user queuries like "do you offer ___."
-(NOT A CHATGPT WRAPPER)
 - ❤️ Custom user authentication (password encryption) and home server hosting.
 This is to explore more of information encryption and web protocols.

 ## Installation/development